-If desired one can find those values satisfying this inequality by solving the strict inequality and the equality separately and combining (taking the union of) the results.
+If desired one can find those values satisfying the inequality $x \le 5$ by solving the strict inequality and the equality separately and combining (taking the union of) the results.
 In this simple example the set of x satisfying the inequality is clearly $(-\infty, 5]$.